ascoderu/lokole/README.rst

 stored in files in the :code:`secrets` directory.
 Other parts of the project's tooling (e.g. docker-compose) depend on these files so make sure to not delete them.

-Finall, run the application stack via Docker:

-.. sourcecode :: sh

-  docker-compose up --build

-There are OpenAPI specifications that document the functionality of the application and provide references to the entry points into the code (look for "some-api-name-spec.yaml" files in the repository).
-The various APIs can also be easily called via the testing console that is available by adding /ui to the end of the API's URL.

 Production setup
 ----------------